filakhtov/gentoo-use-docs/sys-fs/udisks.md

 Use the `libsystemd-login` library to provide an ability to associate disk mounts with a particular user session seat via SystemD loginD, to automatically unmount them when the user finishes a session, i.e. logs out.

 This flag should be enabled if the target system uses SystemD as an init system.

+### vdo
+Pass the `--enable-vdo` option to the configure script.
+Build and install the `libudisks2_vdo` library that provides an ability to create new and activate or start existing VDO (Virtual Data Optimizer) compressed volumes.

+This flag should normally be disabled, unless there is an explicit need to manage VDO volumes.